 It is a sign of good judgment when a practice knows to pass a case to others.

-While our surgical and medical investigation services are very wide ranging, borne of years of experience, there are occasional cases that we will advise are redirected on to specialists in a given field.
+While our surgical and medical investigation services are extensive, borne of years of experience, there are occasional cases that we will advise are redirected on to specialists in a given field.